Sustainability in banking

 The subsidiaries of LLB in Austria (bank and investment companies) are directly affected by the EU regulations.
 They are also relevant to LLB in Liechtenstein through the European Economic Area (EEA), although the date of application may vary depending on the law.

 The LLB Group started work on the implementation of the upcoming legislation in the reporting year, so that the regulatory requirements could be gradually implemented.
-This includes, for example, applying the sustainability-related disclosure obligations and paying increased attention to sustainability risks both in the bank’s own risk management practices and in investment products under the sustainability approach of LLB Asset Management.
+This includes, for example, applying the sustainability-related disclosure obligations, establishing clients’ sustainability preferences, and paying increased attention to sustainability risks both in the bank’s own risk management practices and in investment products under the sustainability approach of LLB Asset Management.
 Along with the expansion of the offering of sustainable investment solutions, we are concerned with providing maximum transparency to our clients on the sustainability classification of products.
-Here, the training of frontline staff began already in 2020.
+Courses on our sustainability approach and our sustainability offering, all the while taking into account clients’ preferences, were held in 2022.

 The LLB Group aims to increasingly integrate the topic of sustainability into its products, its risk management and especially into its client advisory services.
 We therefore support the efforts of legislators in the area of sustainability to create relevant standards and transparency requirements for sustainable finance.